MohammadYasserZaki/SOFE4630U-MS2/README.md

 1. The video shows a case study of containerization in DevOps.
 The concept of Docker containerization is used extensively in the cloud world.
 Watch the video to familiarize yourself with [Docker](https://youtu.be/rOTqprHv1YE) terminologies.
 2. We will use Kubernetes (**K8s**) to manage Docker images and applications.
 The following video covers [Kubernetes and its components](https://youtu.be/cC46cg5FFAM).
 3. Kubernetes will be used to deploy both The MySQL and Redis servers.
 Watch the first **7:45 minutes** in the following video to get familiar with [Redis commands](https://youtu.be/jgpVdJB2sKQ).
-4. ~~Kafka has an existing tool to automatically store into data storage the data published into a topic.
-This tool is called Kafka Connect.
-Watch the following video for more information about [Kafka Connect](https://www.youtube.com/watch?v=Lmus2AFX-oc).~~
-5. We will create a similar tool within GCP in this lab.
+4. We will create a similar tool within GCP in this lab.
 However, we will focus on the sink connectors, It's possible to create a source connector as well.

 ## Setting Up Google Kubernetes Engine
 To set up Google Kubernetes Engine (**GKE**), open the console of the project you have created within the Google Cloud Platform (GCP) during the first milestone.
+We will keep using the console for all the commands we will be running.
 1. Set the default compute zone to **northamerica-northeast1-b**

    ```cmd